Florida Man With STD Arrested For Sexually Battering A 76-Year-Old Woman

 Banks was arrested for one count of Sexual Battery (Physically Helpless) and one count of Unlawful Act of a Sexually Transmissible Disease and transported to the Pinellas County Jail without incident.

-The victim received minor injuries and treated medically on scene.MORE NEWS: Clearwater Couple Face Murder Charges, For Selling Fentanyl To Man Resulting In His Death
+The victim received minor injuries and treated medically on scene.MORE NEWS: Florida Man, Family Torches His Impounded Vehicle To Destroy Evidence

 ALSO TRENDING ON CBS LOCAL: